jendrikseipp/convert-downward/README.md

     ./run-cleanup.sh [MERCURIAL REPOSITORY] [CLEANED MERCURIAL REPOSITORY]
     ./run-conversion.sh [CLEANED MERCURIAL REPOSITORY] [CONVERTED GIT REPOSITORY]

-The scripts will automatically setup the required tools (a virtual environment with compatible versions of Mercurial and the fast-export tool https://github.com/frej/fast-export.git).
+The scripts will automatically set up the required tools (a virtual environment with compatible versions of Mercurial and the fast-export tool https://github.com/frej/fast-export.git).

+Limitations:
+- Multiple Mercurial heads with the same branch name are not supported.
+If your repository has those, you will see
+  `Error: repository has at least one unnamed head: hg rXXX`.

 Warnings:
 - Both scripts generate a lot of output on stdout and stderr.
 If you want